Gud-Harrsha/ML-Projects/README.md

 # ML-Project
-I have done the above projects to improve my knowledge about Data Science.
+I have done the above projects to improve my knowledge about Data Science/Machine-Learning.